minprog/pyprog/opdrachten/week4/scrabble/venglish.md

 Design your program as described below.
 Complete the docstrings with doctests and any other explanations about the approach that you chose.

 For this assignment you are encouraged to create additional functions to solve a small part of the problem.
-These functions should then also have types and doctests.
+Those functions should then also have types and doctests.

     POINTS = [1, 3, 3, 2, 1, 4, 2, 4, 1, 8, 5, 1, 3, 1, 1, 3, 10, 1, 1, 1, 1, 4, 4, 8, 4, 10]